 Nose vs. Mouth breathing

-We have a few combinations we can choose from when it comes to Nose vs. Mouth breathing.
+The are a few combinations to choose from, when it comes to Nose vs. Mouth breathing.

 B. Inhale mouth – exhale mouth